B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - [x] spawns aurorabear during an aurora, delays moose spawn in case of aurora until its over

 ### TTI Animal: T-Wolf Pack
-- [x] implement userInput: 2-5
+- spawns between 2-5 t-wolves depending on userInput
-- [x] implement settings: spawn distance / enable / disable
+- configurable spawn distance in settings
+- if userInput cannot be parsed, spawns a pack of 5
-- [x] spawns in front
+- spawns aurora t-wolves during an aurora

 ### TTI Animal: Stalking Wolf
-- [x] implement settings: spawn distance / enable / disable
-- [x] spawns behind (oposite direction camera is looking at at time of redeem)
+- spawns wolf behind (opposite direction camera is facing)
+- configurable spawn distance in settings
+- spawns aurora wolf during an aurora

 ### TTI Animal: Bunny Explosion
-- [x] settings: amount of bunnies (for performance sake) / enable / disable
-- [x] spawns x amount of bunnies slightly in front
+- spawns x amount of bunnies
+- configurable bunny count in settings

 ### TTI Misc: Teleport
 - [ ] implement userInput: [some locations that still have to be decided on. thinking summit, goldmine, monolithlake. something along those lines]